programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/email.en.md

 ```
 In the example above we use /srv/easydb as the base path.
 Please adjust to the one which was used during the installation of your easydb.

-The first path in the command line above is inside the docker container and does not need to be adjusted in most cases.
+The first path in the command line above is inside the docker container.
+The directories there do not need to be adjusted.

 - Configure that your edited version shall be used from now on, in easydb-server.yml: